briancullinan2/creation/README.md

 ## TODO

 - Prove this can't be true, "Conway originally conjectured that no pattern can grow indefinitely", if consciousness exists, there should be infinite combinations of cellular life forms.
+- Universal game of life, feeding existing systems into start conditions for specific cellular functions to predict and emulate real world events.